Spectral viscosity method with generalized Hermite functions for nonlinear conservation laws: Numerical experiments

-In Figure \ref{fig-withoutviscosity}, we show the result of the spectral approximation without any viscosity for $N=15,40$ and $60$, respectively.
-The larger $N$ is, the better resolution at the point of discontinuity we achieve, but the oscillations do not disappear with the increase of $N$.
-The Gibb's phenomenon prevents the convergence of our method, even in the intervals where the exact solution is actually smooth.
-Compared with the pseudospectral viscosity method based on the Hermite functions introduced in \cite{AR} (Figure 6.1-6.3), the discontinuity can be resolved better with much smaller $N$.
+In Figure \ref{fig-withoutviscosity}, we show the result of the spectral approximation without viscosity{, i.e. scheme \eqref{eqn-spectral scheme} with $\epsilon_N=0$, $\a=2$,} for $N=15,40$ and $60$, respectively.
+The larger $N$ is, the better resolution at the point of discontinuity we achieve, but the oscillations do not disappear {as $N$ increases}.
+The Gibb's phenomenon prevents the convergence, even in the intervals where the exact solution is actually smooth.
+Compared with the pseudospectral viscosity method in \cite{AR}{ (cf. Figure 6.1), the discontinuity can be resolved by our scheme} better with much smaller $N${, with the help of the scaling factor.}

-The viscosity introduced in the spectral approximation \eqref{eqn-spectral scheme} depends on the parameters $\epsilon_N$, $m_N$ and the operator $Q_{m_N}$.
-Let us try the following multipliers $\hat{q}_k$ used in \cite{AR}: